A woman confidently holds a syringe in her hand

 To grasp the connection between alcohol and insulin resistance, it's essential to first understand what insulin is and what insulin resistance entails.

-Now, using the analogy above, when alcohol arrives on the scene, insulin struggles to unlock the door effectively.
+When alcohol arrives on the scene, insulin struggles to unlock the door effectively.
 It's as if the key becomes resistant to the lock, making the eventual entry of glucose into cells less efficient.
 It can’t get into rooms, and it can’t help us do the work.

 Metaphorically, this describes insulin resistance: the key becomes warped and the door requires more effort for insulin to unlock it.